awrodriguez-sfsu/GeoCodingChallange/README.md

 ```

 Navigate to localhost:3000 for client
-Navigate to localhost:3001 for serviceg
+Navigate to localhost:3001 for service